Enhancing Fatigue Detection through Heterogeneous Multi-Source Data Integration and Cross-Domain Modality Imputation: Experiments

-MEFAR dataset\cite{DERDIYOK2024109896} focuses on occupational mental fatigue analysis.
-It comprises neurophysiological data from 23 participants across four occupational groups (i.e., academicians, technicians, engineers, and kitchen workers).
+\item The MEFAR dataset\cite{DERDIYOK2024109896} focuses on occupational mental-fatigue analysis.
+It comprises neurophysiological data from 23 participants across four occupational groups, i.e., academicians, technicians, engineers, and kitchen workers.
 The EEG signals were captured by the NeuroSky MindWave, while other signals were recorded by the Empatica E4 wristband.